Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning

-This section describes the DeepSimulator method, which combines the DDS and DL approaches described above.
-The main idea of this combination is that the DDS model captures the control-flow perspective, while the DL models capture the temporal dynamics.
-Fig.~\ref{fig:architecture} summarizes the phases and steps considered in the DeepSimulator method.
+Fig.~\ref{fig:architecture} depicts the architecture of the DeepSimulator approach.
+The architecture is a pipeline with three phases.
+The first phase uses PM techniques to learn a model to generate sequences of (non-timestampted) events.
+The second and third phases enrich these sequences with case start times and activity start and end times.
+Below, we discuss each phase in turn.

-\paragraph{Phase 1: Stochastic Model Discovery.} This phase aims to extract a model capable of producing sequences of activities that resemble those observed in an input event log.
-To this end, we extract a stochastic process model~\cite{Leemans2021} from the input log.
-A stochastic process model is a process model (e.g., \ in the BPMN notation) wherein each flow coming out of a decision point is annotated with a probability of traversal.
-To construct a stochastic process model in the BPMN notation, in the \textbf{Control FlowDiscovery} step, we first discover a plain (non-probabilistic) process model using an automated process discovery algorithm.
-We use the Split Miner algorithm~\cite{Augusto2017} as it has been shown to discover relatively accurate process models relative to other state-of-the-art techniques.
-The Split Miner algorithm relies on two parameters: the sensitivity to the parallelism between activities ($\eta$) and the level of filtering of directly-follow relations ($\epsilon $).
-The former parameter determines how likely it is that the algorithm will discover parallel structures, while the latter determines what percentage of directly-follows relations between activity types observed in the event are captured in the resulting process model.
-The DeepSimulator method automatically tunes these two (hyper-)parameters, as explained below.
+\paragraph{Phase 1: Activity sequences generation.} The aim of this phase is to extract a stochastic process model~\cite{Leemans2021} from the log and to use it to generate sequences of activities that resemble those in the log.
+A stochastic process model is a process model with branching probabilities assigned to each branch of a decision point.
+In this paper, we represent process models using the standard BPMN notation.
+Phase~1 starts with a \emph{control-flow discovery} step, where we first discover a plain (non-stochastic) process model using the Split Miner algorithm~\cite{Augusto2017}.
+This algorithm relies on two parameters: the sensitivity of the parallelism oracle ($\eta$) and the level of filtering of directly-follow relations ($\epsilon $).
+The former parameter determines how likely the algorithm will discover parallel structures, while the latter determines the percentage of directly-follows relations between activity types are captured in the resulting model.
+Like other automated process discovery algorithms, the Split Miner discovers a process model that does not perfectly fit the log.
+The discovered process model cannot parse some traces in the log.
+This hinders the calculation of the branching probabilities.
+Accordingly, we apply the \emph{trace alignment} algorithm in~\cite{DBLP} to compute an alignment for each trace in the log that the model cannot parse.
+An alignment describes how a trace can be modified to be turned into a trace that can be parsed by the model (via ``skip'' operations).
+Based on the alignments, we either \emph{repair} each non-conformant trace, or we \emph{replace} it with a copy of the most similar conformant trace (w.r.t.\ string-edit distance).
+The choice between the repair and the replacement approaches is a parameter of the method.